myoungblom/Evolution_of_the_GGI/README.md

 ### Figure 5
 **core\_gene\_alignment[...]**: *N. gonorrhoeae* core genome alignment and related files including VCF from SnpSites and VCF converted for use with Vcflib by vcflibConversion.sh
 **ggi\_scoary\_traits.csv**: ggi presence absence
-**scoaryToVcflibFst.py**: runs vcflib outlier analysis and calculates null distribution using phenotype file and vcf
+**scoaryToVcflibFst.py**: runs vcflib Fst outlier analysis and calculates null distribution using phenotype file and vcf
 **vcflibConversion.sh**: converts SnpSites VCF for use with Vcflib
-**fst.sh** - steps for running fst outlier analysis
+**fst.sh** - steps for running Fst outlier analysis
 **GCFstManhattan.R**: script for making Figure 5 using fst oulier and homoplasy results

 ##### homoplasy/